camaron-ai/magnet_competition/README.md

 where n_jobs is the number of jobs to run in parallel. the default value is 1

-in resumen, this command will:
+this command will:

-- save the solar wind CSV file as a Feather file.
+- Save the solar wind CSV file as a Feather file.
 - Apply the feature engineering pipeline to the time series

 after running the commands, you should have these files: